libretro/libretro-uae/README.md

 - Automatic Line Mode defaults to Single Line and selects Double Line on interlaced screens.

 ## Games that require specific hardware
-You can force a specific model if a game needs one (AGA games for instance).
+You can force a specific model if a game needs one (AGA games for instance) either by the "Model" core option or by filename tags.

-To do this just add the corresponding string to the filename:
+The "Model" core option at "**Automatic**" will default to A500 when booting floppy disks, A600 when booting hard drives, and CD32 when booting CD images.

+The whole path (filename and directory) will be searched for the following tags if the model is "Automatic":

 |Floppy/HD/LHA|CD|String|Result|
 |---|---|---|---|